 The Ministry of Education and Culture annually allocates financial aid to public libraries for acquiring quality literature of low circulation.
 All municipalities in Finland, with the exception of the Åland Islands, are eligible for the subsidy.
 The subsidy is granted to municipalities based on the number of inhabitants in the municipality.
 The subsidy aims to make high-quality literature of low circulation more readily available.
 It also helps public libraries increase and diversify their collections and expand their range of material to readers.

-The appropriation for the subsidy for each municipality ranges between approximately EUR 1,800 and EUR 12,400 and is determined on the basis of the number of inhabitants in the municipality.
+The appropriation for the subsidy for each municipality ranges between approximately EUR 2,000 and EUR 11,000 and is determined on the basis of the number of inhabitants in the municipality.
 The appropriation allows libraries to acquire literature for their collections from a list of works containing approximately 500-600 titles for both adults and children, including fiction, non-fiction and books written in easy-to-read language that have been published in Finland.
-A company called Suomen Kirjastopalvelu Oy will be responsible for the reception of book orders and the delivery of books to libraries until the end of 2021.
+A company called Suomen Kirjastopalvelu Oy will be responsible for the reception of book orders and the delivery of books to libraries.
 The Ministry invites tenders for this service provider every four years.

 The books selected for the list of works subject to the subsidies are decided annually by the Ministry of Education and Culture based on proposals submitted by the National Council for Literature (Arts Promotion Centre), the Committee for Public Information, and the Plain Language Centre.